lueythelooper/cooking-recipes/drinks/clean/recipes/hot_chocolate.md

 ## Hot Chocolate

-This is a recipe for quick, easy, refreshing lemonade.
-From meticulous trial and error, it was determined that fresh lemons provide a much higher variance than needed for consistent quality.
-Because of this, store-bought lemon juice is worth using when weighing consistency and quality.
+This is a recipe for making frothy, rich hot chocolate

 ### Ingredients
 * Whole milk, 2.25 cups